PeJose/match-scoring-refactor/README.md

 - Node.js (v16 or higher recommended) - version requirement is only for good devx, after building code works even on node v6 (tested).
 - npm
+- running the following scripts inside the `/refactor` folder :-)

 ### Installation